-Stage 1 AA Screening for Proposed Amendment No. 7 to the Cherrywood Strategic Development Zone Planning Scheme 2014 (as amended) must be undertaken.
-This report, which is intended to inform the AA determination, has been demonstrated that implementation of the Proposed Amendment is not foreseen to have any likely significant effects on any European site.
+Stage 1 AA Screening for the Proposed Amendment to the Cherrywood Strategic Development Zone Planning Scheme 2014 (as amended) has been carried out.
+It has been demonstrated that implementation of the Proposed Amendment is not foreseen to have any likely significant effects on any European Site.

 Implementation of the Proposed Amendment as part of the Scheme must demonstrate compliance with the requirements of environmental and planning legislation and planning and licensing processes, including existing provisions of relevant land use plan(s) and policy documents such as the National Planning Framework, the Regional Spatial and Economic Strategy and policies, objectives and environmental provisions contained in the existing Scheme (as amended).
-The Scheme was subject to AA and SEA processes that determined there is no risk of likely significant effects to any European site as a result of the implementation of the Scheme.
+The Scheme was subject to AA and SEA processes which determined there is no risk of likely significant effects to any European Site as a result of the implementation of the Scheme.

 The AA screening process considered potential effects that may arise during implementation of the Proposed Amendment.
 Through an assessment of the sources for effects and an evaluation of the Proposed Amendment it was determined that the existing Scheme accounts for development within Cherrywood area.
-It has been evaluated that the Proposed Amendment has no additional sources for effects on ecological processes.
+It has been evaluated that the Proposed Amendment has no source for effects on ecological processes.

-It is concluded that the Proposed Amendment to the Cherrywood Strategic Development Zone Planning Scheme 2014 (as amended) will not give rise to any effect on the ecological integrity of any European site, alone or in combination with any other plans, programmes, projects etc. Consequently, a Stage 2 AA is not required to be undertaken for the Proposed Amendment.
+It is concluded that the Proposed Amendment to the Cherrywood Strategic Development Zone Planning Scheme 2014 (as amended) will not give rise to any effect on the ecological integrity of any European Sites, alone or in combination with any other plans, programmes, projects etc. Consequently, a Stage 2 AA is not required to be undertaken for the Proposed Amendment.

-&lt;sup>5 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+&lt;sup>6 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: